tarwn/lessthandot-hugo/blogs/content/posts/2009-09-23-catching-a-visual-state-completion-in-si.md

 ---
 Just a quickie from the Silverlight front today.

-Visual States and the VSM are awesome tools to handling most of your application&#8217;s animations.
+Visual States and the VSM are awesome tools to handling most of your application's animations.
 One annoyance though, Visual States do not have a .Completed event!

 Luckily for us, Visual States are composed of Story Boards.
 Story Boards DO have .Completed events 🙂

-To get it to work, it&#8217;s really simple.
+To get it to work, it's really simple.
 First, create your event handling method:

 ```VB.Net
 Private Sub SomeStoryBoard_Completed(ByVal sender As Object, ByVal e As System.EventArgs)